lala77-oss/lala77-oss/README.md

 - 👀 I’m interested in nature, animals (birds), religion
 - 🌱 I’m currently learning about DevOps
 - 💞️ I’m married
-- 📫 How to reach me I live on the moon
+- 📫 I live on the moon
-- 😄 Pronouns: I'm female and feminine
-- ⚡ Fun fact:

 <!---
 lala77-oss/lala77-oss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.